KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 This is the confession.
 If they could win the structural debate, they would.
-But mimicry collapses under scrutiny — and they know it.
+But mimicry collapses under recursion — and they know it.

 ---